saharshchordia/EvidenceStudio/README.md

 # Physical Evidence to Underwriting

-A brand-agnostic, clickable prototype showing how physical evidence from an asset tour can become structured intelligence and refine underwriting assumptions.
+A clickable prototype showing how physical evidence from an asset tour becomes structured intelligence and refine underwriting assumptions.
+Demo version created as full workflow is proprietary.

 The experience follows one evidence chain from capture to decision:

 1. A field walkthrough records current conditions in an asset and its units.
+Commentary is part of the tour.
 2. Analysis identifies spaces, materials, finishes, condition signals, and the source moments that support each observation.
 3. Those observations populate an asset ontology that connects the property, common areas, residential inventory, and unit-level facts.
 4. A reviewer can inspect the source evidence behind a finding and translate it into a documented underwriting change.